HTGAzureX1212/hartex-discord.py/README.md

 ### How do I add HarTex to my Discord server?
 ---
 Thanks for reaching out to HarTex!
-To have your bot in the server, you need to fill in [this Google form](https://forms.gle/rwgqkJiMhW3tYt896).
+To have the bot your server, you need to fill in [this Google form](https://forms.gle/rwgqkJiMhW3tYt896).

 License: MIT
 ---